 We are not a restaurant, per se.
-We offer farm table dinners for up to 30 guests on Friday and Saturday nights from mid-April through October.
-Guests make reservations for the evening ahead of time and all are seated at 7:00 p.m.
+We offer farm table dinners for up to 36 guests on Friday and Saturday nights from mid-April through December.
+Guests make reservations for the evening ahead of time and all are seated at the specific time listed for the dinner.
 Our dinners are prepared on the farm in our certified commercial kitchen.

 Is your farm certified organic?

-Yes, we are a certified organic farm.
-All vegetables we use are either from our farm or from another local farm.
-When it comes to food, for us, local trumps organic.
+We are not certified organic, but we use only organic farming practices.
+We strive to grow all vegetables used in the dinners on our farm, but occasionally we have to supplement.
+When we do, we buy from another local farm.
+When it comes to produce grown elsewhere, for us, local trumps organic.
 Wherever possible, we choose local organic produce to use, but if organic is unavailable from a local farm, we will choose produce from a local farm that is not certified organic, but uses responsible growing practices.
 The goat dairy products and meat are not organic.
 Our animals and the meat we purchase from other producers, are all free-range, and humanely raised.

 Can I visit your farm?

 You may visit our farm by making a reservation for and attending a farm table dinner.
 You may also come to our farm store on Saturdays from 9:00 a.m. to 2:00 p.m. to purchase produce, eggs, cheese, and other products.